sagunraj/JavaSocketProgramming/README.md

 3. Compile, stub and skeleton (rmic)
 4. Start the registry (rmi registry)
 5. Create and start server
-6. Crete and start client
+6. Create and start client